grimm-co/killerbeez/README.md

 it on a test program from our corpus.

 ```
-# assuming that you're in the same directory as above ($WORKDIR/build)
+# assuming that you're in $WORKDIR/build/killerbeez
 cd ../build/killerbeez/
 ./fuzzer file return_code honggfuzz -n 20 -sf /bin/bash -d '{"path":"corpus/test-linux","arguments":"@@"}'
 ```